 Children make at least the progress of non PP children in reading.
 To provide a Teaching Assistant for focussed groups inspiring children to read.
 Engagement; Reluctant readers will be inspired to read with TA and school dog.
 Pupil progress meetings.
 Pupil premium impact review each term.
-Teaching assistant 10K End of each term.
-Total budgeted cost iii.
+Teaching assistant 10K End of each term in report to governors. , Total budgeted cost £20,000 iii.
 Other appr oaches Desired outcome Chosen action / approach What is the evidence and rationale for this choice?
-How will you ensure it is implemented Staff lead When will you Children will read at least 4 times in a week and will have a positive start to the school day.
+How will you ensure it is implemented well?
+Staff lead When will you review implementation?
+Children will read at least 4 times in a week and will have a positive start to the school day.
 To provide additional TA for breakfast club to hear children read / play games and start the day positively.
 Eradication of any barrier for children succeeding day to day (Diet, social development, parental engagement/support) Pupil progress meetings.
 Pupil premium impact review each term.
-Teaching assistant £1,400 End of each term.
+Teaching assistant £1,500 End of each term in report to governors.

 Children will attend nurture groups to ensure their well-being needs are met.
 To provide a nurture programme for the most vulnerable groups including Pupil Premium and Forces children.
 Eradication of any barrier for children succeeding day to day.
 Boxall Profile on entry and exit.
 Pupil progress meetings.
 Pupil premium impact review each term.
-HLTA £11,000 End of each term.
+Pupil Perception Survey.
+HLTA £11,000 End of each term in report to governors.
 Children given every opportunity possible to develop a love of learning.
 Equality funding Finance is not a barrier to children having equality of opportunity.
 Issued on a needs led and individual assessment basis at discretion of the HT.
-Head Teacher £6,000 End of each term.
+Head Teacher £10,000 End of each term in report to governors.
 Parents will feel supported in raising their children and supporting the learning process at home.
 To provide parenting books, to be loaned to parents.
-Parents are able to access high quality parenting books to support their child's social and academic learning.
-Marketing/adverti sing of books through Parent Support Advisor and monitoring of uptake.
-Librarian and PSA. £200.00 End of each term.
+To provide opportunities to develop parent learning in school (e.g. sessions focusing on how to support their child at home) Parents are able to access high quality parenting books to support their child's social and academic learning.
+Parents feel comfortable attending support sessions at school Marketing/advertising of books through Parent Support Advisor and monitoring of uptake. £200.00 End of each term in report to governors.

 To provide a home learning club Children will have the opportunity to complete work outside of school hours.
-All children are able to complete home learning.
+All children are able to complete home learning and seek support when needed.
 Pupil progress meetings.
 Pupil premium impact review each term.
-Teaching assistant £2,000 End of each term.
-To provide access to a Parent Support Advisor for families and Time 4 U sessions for vulnerable children.
-Barriers to learning in school are overcome leading to raised attainment.
+Teaching assistant £2,000 End of each term in report to governors.
+To provide access to a Parent Support Advisor for families and Time 4 U sessions for vulnerable Barriers to learning in school are overcome leading to raised attainment.
 Previous support has proven successful and frees teachers to teach.
 Pupil premium impact review each term.
-Parent Support Advisor (PSA) £15,500 End of each term Total budgeted cost
+Parent Support Advisor (PSA) £15,500 End of each term in report to governors.
+Total budgeted cost £40,200